Frequently Asked Questions

 How long does it take to install a rainwater harvesting system?

 Installation time depends on the type of project and the scope of work.
-Installing at an existing residence takes more time than a new construction.
-Some projects can be completed within a few weeks, while others can take three to six months depending on new construction timeline and scheduled trades.
+Installing at an existing residence (retrofit) can take more time on-site than new construction, but wraps up faster overall.
+Most retrofit projects can be completed within 2-3 weeks, while new construction can take three to six months depending on building timelines and scheduling with other trades.
+For example, we may be able to install all the underground piping, but we can’t build downspouts until exterior siding is completed.

 How long do these systems last?